Selich/Selich/README.md

 # Hey hey! 👋 I'm [Nikola Selic](https://github.com/Selich)

-A senior bachelor student with a research interest in Distributed Computing and Machine Learning, and some topics in High-Performance Computing, Graph Theory, Game Theory, Programming Language Design, and Mathematical Logic, specifically Category Theory and Lambda Calculus.
+Research interest in Distributed Computing and Machine Learning, and some topics in High-Performance Computing, Federated Learning and Blockchain.

 Currently, I am mostly interested in the allocation of Multi-machine parallelism in large-scale model processing.